Sable Resources (CVE:SAE) Stock Price Down 16.7% – Here’s What Happened

-Shares of Sable Resources Ltd. (CVE:SAE – Get Free Report) traded down 16.7% during trading on Friday .
+Sable Resources Ltd. (CVE:SAE – Get Free Report)’s share price dropped 16.7% during trading on Saturday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-571,709 shares traded hands during mid-day trading, an increase of 235% from the average session volume of 170,826 shares.
+Approximately 758,789 shares were traded during mid-day trading, an increase of 342% from the average daily volume of 171,599 shares.
 The stock had previously closed at C$0.03.

 Sable Resources Trading Down 16.7 %